ARM-software/libddssec/readme.md

 The DDS Security library (__libddssec__) is an open source software library that provides security services for implementations of the Data Distribution Service (DDS) specification [1].
-The main goal of the _libddssec_ is to offer a common implementation of the security operations using different technologies.
-The current implementation targets two backends:
+The main goal of the _libddssec_ is to offer a common implementation of the security operations using Arm's TrustZone IP [2].
+This implementation uses OP-TEE [3] to isolate secure operations and assets under a Trusted Execution Environment.

-* OP-TEE – Security operations are offloaded to run under a trusted environment (e.g. protected using Arm's TrustZone™).
-* OpenSSL – Provides backwards compatibility on systems without a trusted environment support.

 Prerequisites
 -------------